 “Spreedly Technology” means all of the software products, solutions, applications and services that Spreedly develops (or previously developed), markets and licenses to Spreedly’s customers in the ordinary course of Spreedly’s business, including all updates, upgrades, new releases, new versions or other adaptations or modifications thereto.
 For avoidance of doubt, Spreedly Technology includes the proprietary Spreedly API.

-“Work Product” means all works, drawings, documents, designs, specifications, inventions, works of authorship (including, without limitation, software), deliverables and other tangible materials, which are authored, prepared, created and developed by Spreedly in connection with the performance of the Services.
+“Work Product” means all works, drawings, documents, designs, specifications, inventions, works of authorship (including, without limitation, software), deliverables and other tangible materials, which are authored, prepared, created and developed by Spreedly in connection with the performance of the Services., excluding any Customer Confidential Information.

 Services.